 The project aims to achieve these goals by adapting evidence-based strategies from prior ADVANCE projects to the unique STEM-focused and rural context of Missouri S&T. It will apply an intersectional lens by adapting activities and measuring outcomes in ways that consider the gender, race-ethnicity, and rank of program participants and beneficiaries.
 These adaptions will allow tests of the generalizability of prior ADVANCE strategies to unique contexts and diverse identities.

-The S&T ADVANCE Program is supported by the National Science Foundation (NSFresize nsf ADVANCE award #2204537).
+The S&T ADVANCE Program is supported by the National Science Foundation (NSF ADVANCE award #2204537).
 Any opinions, findings, and conclusions or recommendations expressed on this website are those of the project team and do not necessarily reflect the views of NSF.
 Read more about the S&T NSF ADVANCE grant.